arkev/UM-Virtual-incepto/wp-content/plugins/enlighter/readme.txt

 You have to enable the full toolbar by clicking on the **Show/Hide Kitchen Sink** button (last icon on the toolbar)

-= I get an "file permission" php error in my blog = The directory `/wp-content/plugins/enlighter/cache/` must be writeable - the generated css files as well as some cached content will be stored there for performance reasons.
+= I get an "file permission" php error in my blog = The directory `/wp-content/plugins/enlighter/cache/` must be writable - the generated css files as well as some cached content will be stored there for performance reasons.
 Try to set chmod to `0644` or `0770`

-= When using the ThemeCustomizer the Code appears in plain-text = The cache-directory `wp-content/plugins/enlighter/cache` have to be writeable, the generated stylesheet will be stored there.
+= When using the ThemeCustomizer the Code appears in plain-text = The cache-directory `wp-content/plugins/enlighter/cache` have to be writable, the generated stylesheet will be stored there.
 Set the directory permission (chmod) to `0644` or `0777`

 = Inline Styles are missing within the Visual Editor = This feature requires WordPress 3.9 (new TinyMCE Version) - but you can still use shortcodes for inline highlighting!

-= Should i use Shortcode`s or the Visual-Editor Integration ? =
-The use of Shortcode is only recommended when working in Text-Mode.
-By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.

 = How can i enable the Theme-Customizer ? =
 To enable the Theme-Customizer you have to select the theme named *Custom* as default theme.
 The Theme-Customizer will appear immediately.